xebialabs/overthere/README.md

 <a name="release_history"></a>
 # Release History

+* Overthere 2.4.1 (24-Mar-2014)
+    * Fixed race condition in creation of temporary directories.
 * Overthere 2.4.0 (12-Mar-2014)
     * Added support for the the SU connection type, fixes issue [#102](https://github.com/xebialabs/overthere/issues/102) and reverted fix for issue [#89](https://github.com/xebialabs/overthere/issues/89).
     * Improved efficiency of copy operations on remote hosts by using a copy command on that remote host instead of downloading and then uploading the file or directory, fixes issue [#91](https://github.com/xebialabs/overthere/issues/91).
 Note that this behaviour is only invoked when copying files or directories _on_ a remote host, not when copying them _between_ remote hosts.